 Waiver of Grounds of Inadmissibility

-Immigrants are considered inadmissible if they lack legal status and have been in the U.S. for more than one year.
+Immigrants can be considered inadmissible for many reasons, such as lacking legal status or having been in the U.S. for more than one year.
 Anyone who is inadmissible can face the following consequences:

 However, there are exceptions to this rule.

 A foreign national denied admission into the U.S. may file a 601 waiver.
 It is set aside for cases in which the deportation or barred re-entry of that individual would cause "extreme hardship" to a "qualifying relative."
 Determining one's qualification for a waiver requires an understanding of how the USCIS defines these terms.

 A qualifying relative for cases involving unlawful presence would include a citizen or legal resident child, spouse, or parent, according to U.S. immigration law.